 - Go into the pharmacy and show the token to the pharmacy staff who will scan it and dispense; or

-- Download the MedAdvisor app from https://medadvisor.com.au and send the token to your pharmacy via the app.
+- Download the Ramsay Pharmacy app and send the token to your pharmacy via the app.
 Sending your pharmacy the token ahead of time means that your medicines are usually ready when you arrive at the pharmacy – no waiting!
-If you don’t have MedAdvisor installed yet, just ask the friendly team at your local Ramsay pharmacy and we’ll set you up in moments.
+If you don’t have the Ramsay Pharmacy app installed yet, just ask the friendly team at your local Ramsay pharmacy and we’ll set you up in moments.

-- It’s important that we have your name, date of birth, gender and either email or mobile number so that we can send you back your repeats and update your electronic record
+- It’s important that we have your name, date of birth, gender and either email or mobile number so that your electronic record is correct.

-- Each time a repeat is dispensed, you will receive a new token.
-Safely keep your tokens on the MedAdvisor app.
-Download the MedAdvisor app from https://medadvisor.com.au or our team can assist when you are next in-store.
+- If you choose to use tokens, you can safely keep your tokens on the Ramsay Pharmacy app.
+Download the Ramsay Pharmacy app from the Apple App Store or the Google Play Store or our team can assist when you are next in-store.

-- Later in 2020, instead of having to manage tokens, your pharmacist will be able to look up your electronic record and seamlessly dispense any medicines you need – provided there is a valid eScript.
+- Instead of having to manage tokens, your pharmacist will be able to look up your electronic record and seamlessly dispense any medicines you need – provided there is a valid eScript.
 If there are no more repeats left, you will need to go back to your doctor.